What is Pembrokeshire Greenways?

 Achievements to Date-

 By working as a ‘Partnership' Pembrokeshire Greenways has brought together all the agencies responsible for promoting and managing walking, cycling, bus and train development in Pembrokeshire.
 Here is a list of work are some examples of the achievements to date-

 In 2000 only 1/3rd of the Pembrokeshire Coast National Trail was accessible by public transport with over 98% of visitors to Pembrokeshire arrive by car.
 Over the last 10 years Pembrokeshire Greenways has introduced 5 coastal buses services to help reduce car usage and improve accessibility for all in the countryside.
 We now boast a fully accessible public transport network along the entire Coast Path.
 The coastal bus services have won several transport awards and are frequently hailed as an exemplar transport project.

-Further development of Pembrokeshire's coastal buses was undertaken during 2009 which included the upgrade of the coastal bus fleet, all of which now run on recycled vegetable oil sourced and recycled locally in Pembrokeshire.
+Further development of Pembrokeshire's coastal buses was undertaken during 2009 which included the upgrade of the coastal bus fleet.
 This was made possible through Rural Development Plan funding.

 The coastal bus services run up and down the National Park coastline, ensuring that the entire length of the 186 mile (299km) Pembrokeshire Coast Path National Trail, from St Dogmaels to Amroth, is accessible by public transport.
 The buses which run 7 days a week from May to September are user friendly.
 Walkers can flag the buses down along the coast road and passengers are allowed to take dogs and buggies on board.